Supporting Pregnant and Parenting Teens in Achieving Their Personal Best

 In 2021, The Society for Support to Pregnant and Parenting Teens officially changed their name to Centre for Young Parents!

-Centre for Young Parents provides information and support to pregnant and parenting teens to:
+Centre for Young Parents empowers individuals by providing information and support to:

-Facilitate healthy decision making regarding pregnancy and parenting
+Facilitate judgement free decision-making regarding choices on pregnancy and parenting

 Gain knowledge of and access to community resources